pingcap/docs-tidb-operator/en/clinic-user-guide.md

 </div>
 </SimpleTab>

-### Step 4: Check the status of the Clinic Diag Pod
+### Step 4: Check the status of the Diag Pod

-You can check the status of the Clinic Diag Pod with the following command:
+You can check the status of the Diag Pod with the following command:

 ```shell
 kubectl get pods --namespace tidb-admin -l app.kubernetes.io/instance=diag-collector